• Skip to primary navigation

 Purakaunui Bay DOC campsite

-Do not stay at hotels in New Zealand if you want to save money
+Don't stay in hotels in New Zealand if you want to save money

-We only stayed in one hostel and one hotel in NZ because all other nights we spent in our awesome van.
+We only stayed in private rooms at one hostel and one hotel in New Zealand.
+All the other nights we slept in our campervan.

 Jailhouse Hostel in Christchurch New Zealand